 When collecting serum, use a sterile non-additive tube or serum separator tube.
-Allow adequate time for blood to clot ( $\sim$ 30 minutes), then centrifuge.
-Afterwards, pipette the serum into an empty transfer tube for storage and shipment according to test instructions without disturbing the cells.
+Allow adequate time for blood to clot (~20 minutes), then centrifuge.
+Afterwards, pipette serum into an empty transfer tube for storage and shipment according to test instructions.